paul-parrone/lush-core/docs/getting-started.md

 ![img_5.png](img_5.png)

-_Summary_
+##### Summary

 That completes the dive into a simple Lush HTTP endpoint.
 Let's summarize what have we learned.

 1. Lush services come with Swagger already integrated and pre-configured to accept a Lush Ticket.

-2. Lush services come with Spring Security pre-configured.
+2. All Lush services come with Spring Security pre-configured.
 Access to services is granted via a Lush Ticket.

-3. Lush Ticket can be encrypted or clear text.
+3. A Lush Ticket can be encrypted or clear text.
 You can add any extra information to a Lush Ticket that suits your use case.

 4. Lush is based on Spring WebFlux.

 5. Lush endpoints can return both data and advice.
-Lush provides advice to your endpoint method if desired (shown below) and handles sending it back to the caller.
+Lush injects a Lush Advice instance into your endpoint if desired, as shown below, and automatically sends it back to the caller.

 6. Lush services come with Spring Cloud Sleuth pre-configured.
    * All requests are assigned a unique request id.
 This request id is returned to the caller, is present in all log statements and is propagated across all Lush service calls.
    * The Lush Ticket contains the calling username, this is also present in the log statements and propagated across all Lush service calls.

-#### The fluxOfCatsWithAdvice endpoint
+#### The fluxOfCatsWithAdvice() endpoint
 This endpoint illustrates how you can use the LushAdvice mechanism to return other information (besides data) to the caller.

-_The Code_
+##### The Code

 ![img.png](img.png)